A global view of post-interaction white dwarf-main sequence binaries: Spectral Energy Distribution Fitting

+Uniform priors were adopted for all fitted parameters except for the WD radius ($R_{\mathrm{WD}}$).
+For $R_{\rm WD}$, we instead adopt a physically motivated prior corresponding to a Gaussian on the WD mass, with mean $M_{\rm WD}=0.5~{\rm M_\odot}$ and standard deviation $\sigma=0.1~{\rm M_\odot}$, mapped to radius via a standard WD mass–radius relation (see below).
+This choice is motivated by empirical constraints from the SDSS PCEB population, which shows that PCEBs preferentially host relatively low-mass white dwarfs \citep[e.g.,][]{Zorotovic11a}.
+In addition, we discovered that adopting a uniform prior in $R_{\rm WD}$ (or $M_{\rm WD}$) systematically biases the fits toward larger WD masses, whereas the Gaussian mass prior yields more physically plausible solutions.
+The adopted prior ranges were: $T_{\mathrm{eff,MS}} \in [2000, 5000]$~K, $R_{\mathrm{MS}} \in [0.1, 1.0]~R_\odot$, $T_{\mathrm{eff,WD}} \in [5000, 45000]$~K, $R_{\mathrm{WD}} \in [0.005, 0.05]~R_\odot$.
+Each fit is initialized with 100 walkers evolved for 150 burn-in steps, followed by 200 production steps to sample the posterior distributions.
+The median posterior values were adopted as the best-fit parameters, and the 16th-84th percentiles as their corresponding $1\sigma$ uncertainties.
 Table \ref{tab:WDMS_params} provides the full table of parameters and their uncertainties\footnote{A machine-readable version of Table~\ref{tab:WDMS_params}, including an expanded set of derived and observed parameters for each source, is available at \url{https://github.com/cheyanneshariat/pcebs}.}, and Figure \ref{fig:example_SEDfit} the SED results for our two-component fits.
 For WD analyses in this paper, we focus on the sources with GALEX UV photometry, such that the WD parameters are somewhat well-constrained by the SED, although UV spectra are undoubtedly required for accurate parameter estimation.
+As such, we do not report masses for WDs without UV photometry.
 The WD cooling age is derived using MIST models \citep{Bauer25}, which only provides tracks for a minimum WD mass of $\sim0.5~{\rm M_\odot}$.
 Cooling ages for WDs below this minimum mass are calculated assuming $M_{\rm WD}=0.5~{\rm M_\odot}$.
-We identify systems that are blended with nearby sources (Gaia DR3 562060180904793344 and 277674209829749504), as well as one with previously-identified IR excess \citep[Gaia DR3 155649614856576;][]{Debes12}.